gusbemacbe/Atletica-UNISAL-Font/README.md

 #### Why derived of Matthew Welch?

-Matthew Welch's original font, «College» doesn't have pan-European and other non-European glyphs, it only supports English and other accentless languages languages.
+Matthew Welch's original font, «College» doesn't have yet pan-European and other non-European glyphs, it only supports English and other accentless languages languages.

 As it is licenced under MIT according to his site, so I can add and modify this font for supporting many lanuages as we can.